 Xmodmap is used to control the mappings between the keys you press on the keyboard and the results you will experience on screen.
 Some common usage examples of xmodmap are:

-- Disabled and/or relocation changing the caps-lock key
+- Disabling and/or reallocating the caps-lock key

 - Mapping certain foreign or other special characters to keys on your keyboard